- Highest Rating

 Which other solutions did I evaluate?We are constantly evaluating other products.
 So it might be that we will go with Micro Focus, for example, or any other tool in the future.
 It depends on what is offered… more»

 Easily integrates with Jenkins and the information on the dashboard makes it easy for the developers to work on

 What is most valuable?The most valuable features are the dashboard reports and the ease of integrating it with Jenkins.

 How has it helped my organization?It definitely helped our organization in hardening the software, the application itself.
 This is a part of our process now.

 What needs improvement?Although it has Sonar built into it, it is still lacking.
 Customization features of identifying a particular attack still need to be worked on.
 To give you an example: if we want to scan and do a false positive analysis, those types of… more»

-If you previously used a different solution, which one did you use and why did you switch?No, not that I am aware of.
+Which solution did I use previously and why did I switch?No, not that I am aware of.